 - How to change system e-mail notifications sender's name from System System

 "Image/data in this KBA is from SAP internal systems, sample data, or demo systems.
 Any resemblance to real data is purely coincidental."

 SAP SuccessFactors HCM Suite

 SuccessFactors Customer Support can activate a standard Single Sender Value for your instance.
 In effect the "FROM" email shown to end users receiving notifications will appear as the value you wish to setup.

-You could change it from firstname.lastname@example.org to email@example.com or whatver your company domain is.
+You could change it from email@example.com to firstname.lastname@example.org or whatever your company domain is.

 - This has the effect of modifying the incoming FROM address for ALL notification emails to whatever your desired value is, instead of an email address with FROM address email@example.com.

 Your email system may see this as spam as it pretends to originate from your internal systems, so your IT team may have to whitelist our email server IP addresses so that the emails are successfully accepted by your servers.

 See KBA 2087468 for the list of IP's that would need to be whitelisted per datacenter.

 - Should you wish to activate Single Sender, please reach out to your Partner or open a case with SuccessFactors Customer Support providing us with the below.